 You may also be able to file a DoorDash accident claim for Michigan No-Fault benefits to pay for medical bills and replace lost income.

-Liability for DoorDash accident claims
+Liability for DoorDash accident claims in Michigan

 In Michigan, an at-fault DoorDash driver is going to be liable for paying compensation, benefits or damages that are owed to victims of crashes resulting in DoorDash accident claims.
 Liability payments will largely be paid from the driver’s own liability insurance coverage.